A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 With the popularity of deep learning, several researchers propose to regress global robot pose directly in an end-to-end fashion, just like PoseNet~\cite{kendall2015posenet} for visual re-localization.
 Similarly, Wang \emph{et~al.}~\cite{wang2021pointloc} propose a learning-based PointLoc for LiDAR global pose estimation.
 The backbone is an attention-aided PointNet-style architecture~\cite{qi2017pointnet} for 6-DoF pose regression.
 This end-to-end manner is completely data-driven without conventional pose estimation processing.
 Lee \emph{et~al.} ~\cite{lee2022learning} convert the global localization as an unbalanced point registration problem, and propose a hierarchical framework UPPNet to solve this problem.
 Specifically, UPPNet first searches the potential subregion in a large point map and then achieves pose estimation via local feature matching in this subregion.
 UPPNet can also be trained in an end-to-end fashion.

 \textbf{Summary.} Feature-based one-stage approaches do not use discrete places or locations for place recognition.
-They are suitable for loop closure detection in a small area.
+They are suitable for loop closure detection in a small area, i.e., the solution space $\left| \mathbb{X} \right|$ is reduced to a smaller size in Equation~\ref{eq:sing-shot}.
 However, the downside is that it is challenging to re-localize a robot from scratch using partial local features in a large feature map.

 As for one-stage deep regression approaches, though LiDAR scanner provides rich structural information, the metric estimation is not competitive~\cite{wang2021pointloc,lee2022learning} compared to conventional two-stage methods in Section \ref{sec:PRPE} and \ref{sec:PEPR}.
 We consider one-stage pose regression is a promising research direction in the era of big data, but still remain many issues to solve, e.g., how to improve the interpretability and generalization ability of these end-to-end methods.